zchee/golang-wiki/Projects.md

   * [gowalker](http://gowalker.org/)
   * [Sourcegraph](https://sourcegraph.com/)

-# Contributing

-To edit this page you must be a contributor to the go-wiki project.
-To get contributor access, send mail to [adg@golang.org](mailto:adg@golang.org) from your Google Account.

 ## Dead projects

-If you find a project in this list that is dead or broken, please either mark it as such (if you have edit permissions) or mention it in the #go-nuts IRC channel.
+If you find a project in this list that is dead or broken, please either mark it as such or mention it in the #go-nuts IRC channel.

 # Table of Contents
 |(TODO: Add table of contents.)|